(Photo: Luis Alberto Hernandez/ AP)

 According to TeleSUR, teachers from the dissident union, Coordinadora Nacional de Trabajadores de la Educacion (CNTE), "had set up the blockade as part of protests over an education reform implemented by President Enrique Pena Nieto and the arrest of several of the unions' leaders over the past week," which they said, were politically motivated.

-With scant reporting, much of the details of the have emerged on social media, including reports that police attacked an elementary school being used as a makeshift clinic to treat the more than 100 wounded.
+With scant reporting, much of the details have emerged on social media, including reports that police attacked an elementary school being used as a makeshift clinic to treat the more than 100 wounded.

-However, national security commissioner Renato Sales Heredia warned last week that the government would employ a "moderate use of force" to repress the ongoing mobilization.
+However, National Security Commissioner Renato Sales Heredia warned last week that the government would employ a "moderate use of force" to repress the ongoing mobilization.

 "We think that the authorities must commit to dialogue, recognizing the just demands of the teachers' movement, and not to force to solve this and any other conflict, especially in a country marked by violence and impunity," the letter states.